Christopher Abbott: 2008–2012: Early career

-2012–present: Girls and film roles
+2012–2018: Girls and film roles

 In 2012, Abbott co-starred opposite Melanie Lynskey in the comedy-drama film Hello I Must Be Going.
 The film premiered at the 2012 Sundance Film Festival, and was released theatrically in the United States on September 7, 2012.
 Critic Roger Ebert praised the film and Abbott's performance.
 Abbott gained public recognition for his role as the docile boyfriend of Marnie (Allison Williams), Charlie Dattolo in the HBO comedy-drama series Girls.
 Created by Lena Dunham, the series premiered on April 15, 2012.
 Abbott quit the series after the show’s season-two finale, stating that the reason why he left was because he couldn't relate to the character.
 He returned to the series for the season 5 episode "The Panic in Central Park".
 Before leaving Girls in 2013, Abbott starred in a series of short films opposite model-actress Sheila Márquez for Free People and guest-starred in an episode of the comedy-drama series Enlightened opposite Luke Wilson.

 After leaving the series, Abbott returned to the theatre in the fall of 2013 in the play Where We're Born by Lucy Thurber at the Rattlestick Playwrights Theater.
 The Jackson Gay-directed play featured Abbott opposite a cast that included Betty Gilpin.
 Abbott received positive reviews for his role as Tony.
 In 2014, Abbott co-starred in the drama film The Sleepwalker, co-written by his good friend Brady Corbet.
 It premiered in-competition in the US Dramatic Category at 2014 Sundance Film Festival on January 20, 2014.
 It was met with mixed to positive reviews.
 Abbott also co-starred opposite Sam Rockwell and Nina Arianda in the 2014 production of Sam Shepard's play Fool for Love at the Williamstown Theatre Festival.
 Abbott received positive reviews for his performance in the Daniel Aukin-directed play.
 In his second film of 2014, Abbott played the supporting role of Louis Servidio in J. C. Chandor's crime drama film A Most Violent Year.
 Starring Oscar Isaac and Jessica Chastain, the film had its world premiere at the AFI Fest on November 6, 2014, at the Dolby Theatre in Hollywood and received a limited release on December 31, 2014.